-When safeguarding your business against cyberattacks and data breaches, CISOs and compliance officers can choose from all sorts of information security controls — everything from firewalls to malware detection applications, and much more.
+When safeguarding your business against cyberattacks and data breaches, CISOs and compliance officers can choose from a wide range of information security controls: everything from firewalls to malware detection applications, and much more.

-Thankfully you don’t have to start from scratch when implementing cybersecurity controls.
-Many standards and frameworks exist that can help you secure your IT systems properly.
-Not only will the standards help you establish security standards; they will also point you toward the areas where unauthorized access most commonly happens, and help you to steer your risk management and information security controls in the right direction.
+Thankfully you don’t have to start from zero when implementing cybersecurity controls.
+Many cybersecurity standards and frameworks can help you select your IT systems properly.
+Not only will the standards help you establish an effective security program; they will also point you toward the areas where unauthorized access most commonly happens, and help steer your risk management and information security controls in the right direction.

 The most widely used information security frameworks and standards include:

-- The International Organization for Standardization (ISO) standard ISO 27001, Information Security Management
+- International Organization for Standardization (ISO) standard ISO 27001, Information Security Management

 - The nonprofit Center for Internet Security

 Types of Information Security Controls

 Information security controls can be classified into three basic groups:

 As the name implies, preventive controls are designed to identify and address vulnerabilities within your information systems before those weaknesses become a gateway for cyber threats.
 Through diligent risk management practices, your team can identify potential weaknesses and take steps to fortify your systems.
 By mitigating risks in advance, you can significantly reduce the likelihood of experiencing a cybersecurity incident.

 Detective controls act as guardians, alerting you to potential breach attempts and ongoing data breaches.
 These controls serve as early-warning systems, equipping your cybersecurity staff with timely information to take immediate action.
 By detecting and responding to threats swiftly, you can limit the extent of the damage and protect your valuable assets.